NiklasPfister/adaXT/docs/user_guide/decision_tree.md

 # Decision Trees

-A [decision tree](https://en.wikipedia.org/wiki/Decision_tree) is a machine learning model, which can trained or fitted to data in order to perform prediction or data analysis.
+A [decision tree](https://en.wikipedia.org/wiki/Decision_tree) is a machine learning model, which is fitted to data and then used to perform prediction or data analysis.
 Decisions trees have a tree structure, where each internal node splits the dataset based on some threshold value for a given feature index.